 Option Action New Model from Pattern Click on this icon to create a new model base structure in the project, underneath a selected Root Node.
 Shortcut: Ctrl+Shift+M New Package Click on this icon to create a new child Package under the selected Package.
 New Diagram Click on this icon to create a new child diagram under the selected Package or element.
 Move Object Up Click on this icon to move the selected object further up the Browser window list, within its parent Package and object group type (that is, within the list of elements or list of diagrams, for example).
 Move Object Down Click on this icon to move the selected object further down the Browser window, within its parent Package and object group type (that is, within the list of elements or list of diagrams, for example).
 Find in Browser For an object selected in a dialog, diagram or window, locates that object in the Browser window.

 Hamburger Click on this icon to display a drop-down menu of options to perform various operations on the model, as described in the Menu Options table.

-Favorites This icon shows a menu listing the Packages that you have flagged as 'Favorites' under your own user security ID and the ID or each security group you are a member of.
-(User security must be enabled for this option to function.)
-My Favorites Administrators Authors ConstraintBlocks
+Favorites under y our own user security II) and the I ges that you have flagged as D or each security group yo ed for this option to function. u are a

+My Favorites •

+Administrators ×.
+Language Architecture

+Authors • ConstraintBlocks 3

+Manage Favorites - 1